aws-samples/maximizing-storage-throughput-and-performance/README.md

   Data can also be segmented into multiple pieces.
 The next step will demonstrate moving 5 GB of data using multiple source files.

 10. Upload 5 GB of data to S3 by uploading five 1 GB files in parallel.
+The -j flag is the number of concurrent jobs to run.
+This results in 100 total threads (20 from aws configure times 5 jobs).
 Record time to complete.
   $ time seq 1 5 | parallel --will-cite -j 5 aws s3 cp 1GB.file s3://${bucket}/parallel/object{}.test

 **Note**